scalableminds/webknossos/docs/data_formats.md

 Segmentations in webKnossos are represented by ID maps.
 Every segment or component has its own ID.
 These IDs are stored as the value of the corresponding voxel, just as the grayscale value in the voxels of the color layer.
-`0` is usually interpreted as missing or empty value.
+`0` is usually interpreted as a missing or empty value.
-The underlying datatype limits the maximum number of IDs:
+The underlying data type limits the maximum number of IDs:

 | Data Type | Maximum ID                 |
 | --------- | -------------------------- |